polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/build-a-local-blockchain.md

 ## Start the Local Node

-After successfully compiling your node, you're ready to run it and begin producing blocks.
-This process will start your local blockchain and allow you to interact with it.
+After successfully compiling your node, you can run it and produce blocks.
+This process will start your local blockchain and allow you to interact.
 Follow these steps to launch your node in development mode:

 1. In the terminal where you compiled your node, start it in development mode:
     ```bash